It’s More Than a Box—It’s a Business Model

 A Safer, More Supportive Approach

 You don’t have to choose between convenience and care.
-At Heirloom, we offer a smarter approach: we make it easy to drop your media at the UPS Store, and we only charge for what we’re able to digitize—no guesswork.
+Heirloom, a veteran owned & operated small business, offers a smarter approach.
+They make it easy to drop your media at the UPS Store, and they only charge for what they're able to digitize—no guesswork.

 Each order includes real-time communication, cloud backups, and free repairs for broken or moldy tapes.
 And unlike other companies, Heirloom's team of US military veterans has countless third party customer reviews for protecting what's priceless.